Geography of Banas River

-Banas River rises near the Khamnor hills of Aravalli range, which is at a distance of 5 kilometers from Kumbhalgarh in the Rajsamand district and flows through Rajasthan.
-It flows in the northeast direction through the Mewar region of Rajasthan and meets the Chambal near the village of Rameshwarin Khandar Block in Sawai Madhopur district.
+Banas River rises near the Khamnor hills of Aravalli Range, at a distance of about 5 km from Kumbhalgarh in the Rajsamand district and flows through Rajasthan.
+It flows in the northeasterly direction through the Mewar region of Rajasthan and meets the Chambal River near the village of Rameshwar in Sawai Madhopur district.
 Banas is a tributary of Chambal River, which in turn flows into the Yamuna River, a tributary of the Ganges.